 There are many different conditions that can affect the retina, the thin membrane of light-sensing tissue in the back of your eye.
 Retinal conditions can severely compromise your vision.

 Our doctors are among the top specialists in the Monroe, LA region that provide treatment for advanced retinal diseases.
-Both Dr. Joseph Barron and Dr. Joshua Fernandes are fellowship-trained retinal specialists and utilize the latest technology to diagnose and treat these complex conditions.
+Dr. Joseph Barron is a fellowship-trained retinal specialists and utilize the latest technology to diagnose and treat these complex conditions.
 Their expertise can help restore lost vision and improve your quality of life.
 Contact The Eye Clinic of Monroe to schedule an appointment with our compassionate, knowledgeable specialists.

 The retinal specialists at The Eye Clinic of Monroe take pride in restoring vision to those with complicated retinal conditions.